bookofproofs/bookofproofs.github.io/_sources/history/20th-century/jones-douglas.md

 ### Mathematical Profile (Excerpt):
 * Jesse Jones, born in Little Harrowden, Northamptonshire, worked for Tarmac, a firm founded in 1903 dealing with road surfacing and building materials.
-* He became a general manager of Tarmac in the year Douglas was born and the family moved, first to Redcar, then to Bilston close to Wolverhampton where the Tarmac headquarters was situated.
-* Douglas spent his childhood in Dale View, Wolverhampton Street, Bilston.
 * Douglas had attended Ettingshall Primary School from 1927 to 1931.
 * Douglas excelled in Latin and Greek at the Grammar School and was advised to enter the Civil Service.
 * Competition for this was great and Douglas was not at all confident that he would make the grade so he decided to change from the Latin and Greek that he loved to mathematics.